 This course consists of an online set of lectures culminating in a full day interactive workshop.
 The online lectures will cover the basics for writing a compelling grant application.
 The workshop will then provide an opportunity for participants to prepare, revise, and review a specific aims page or a full proposal with expert faculty.

-The in-person portion of the course will take place the day before the ORS Annual Meeting.
+The in-person portion of the course will take place at the ORS 2025 Annual Meeting in Phoenix, AZ.

 Faculty